-• The supplier uses statistical techniques for establishing, controlling and verifying the capability of product characteristics and associated process parameters (examples: FMEA, experimental designs, SPC, ...).
+• The supplier uses statistical methodologies for establishing, controlling and verifying the capability of product characteristics and associated process parameters (examples: FMEA, experimental designs, SPC,...).
 Control limits and tolerances are defined with associated action rules.

 - Significant product characteristic and process parameters are identified and linked with associated verification and control methods.
-This complies with customer requirements when needed. - Data regarding machines/tools/auxiliary aids when critical for product and process must be clearly identified and managed. - Review of major parameters and product results with actions taken as needed to maintain or improve control capability.
+This complies with customer requirements when needed and can only be modified by authorized person. - Data regarding machines/tools/auxiliary aids when critical for product and process must be clearly identified and managed. - Review of major parameters and product results with actions taken as needed to maintain or improve control capability.
 Targets are defined and action plans are triggered in case of deviation.
 Capability indexes are periodically reviewed.
+Recorded data is available and can be allocated to product and process.